 Two ongoing long term projects already being overseen by the Research Committee are:

 • A biographical dictionary of important figures in the history of French Australian relations, the ‘French-Australian Dictionary of Biography’

-• A compendium of French diplomatic representatives in Australia since 1842 (based on the pioneering work done by Ivan Barko), and of Australian diplomatic representatives in France.
+• A compendium of French diplomatic representatives in Australia since 1842 (based on pioneering work by Ivan Barko), and of Australian diplomatic representatives in France.

 For inquiries concerning ISFAR research activities, please contact Colin Nettelbeck by